-Gleed eventually became the owner of the Kansas City Journal, but his journalistic ethics were assailed over the years by the accusation that he used the newspaper's editorial policy to promote the interests of the Santa Fe Railroad, an organization that had employed him between his law studies and the establishment of his law firm and later became his client; it was a business whose fortunes he saw as central to the aspirations of Kansas.
-Gleed was unrepentant about his journalistic biases; his biographer attributes to him the sentiment that "[t[he economic well-being of the nation depended on the ability of capitalists to receive an adequate return on their investments, and it seemed necessary for business leaders to seek to influence public opinion in an era when their interests were being threatened . . ."255 Although nearly all of his business ventures failed, Gleed spent most of his middle and later years as a promoter of various enterprises.
-He is said to have died without leaving much of an estate, "an ambitious man who was disappointed by his failure to become a member of the nation's business elite."
+Gleed eventually became the owner of the Kansas City Journal, but his journalistic ethics were assailed over the years by the accusation that he used the newspaper's editorial policy to promote the interests of the Santa Fe Railroad, his client; it was a business whose fortunes he saw as central to the aspirations of Kansas.211 Gleed was unrepentant about his journalistic biases; his biographer attributes to him the sentiment that "[t]he economic wellbeing of the nation depended on the ability of capitalists to receive an adequate return on their investments, and it seemed necessary for business leaders to seek to influence public opinion in an era when their interests were being threatened . . .
+"212 Nearly all of Gleed's business ventures failed, and he died without leaving much of an estate, "an ambitious man who was disappointed by his failure to become a member of the nation's business elite."213

 Other lawyers came and went for the Hillmon defendants.
 In the last two trials Green, Barker, and Eugene Ware, a younger member of the Gleed firm, were joined by Edward Isham of the Chicago law firm Isham, Lincoln, and Beale.
-Isham, one of whose partners was the son of Abraham Lincoln, was held in such apparent awe that the newspapers referred to him as "Judge" Isham and reported that he enjoyed "the distinction of having argued more cases in the United States Supreme court than any other attorney in America."
-But it is Green and Gleed whose fingerprints are on decisions both tactical and strategic for the defendants.
+Isham, one of whose partners was the son of Abraham Lincoln, was held in such apparent awe that the newspapers referred to him as "Judge" Isham214 and reported that he enjoyed "the distinction of having argued more cases in the United States Supreme court than any other attorney in America."215 But it is Green and Gleed whose fingerprints are on decisions both tactical and strategic for the defendants.
 The Hillmon case was, for each of them, the beginning of a career in law and public affairs marked by a commitment to making Kansas safe for industrial and mercantile interests.